-Developed and led by New York-based Community Solutions, Zero: 2016 aims to end chronic and veteran homelessness by the end of 2016 through the use of community partnerships and cost-effective practices.
+Developed and led by New York-based Community Solutions, Ending Chronic Homelessness aims to end chronic homelessness following up on our success of ending veteran homelessness, in 2016, through the use of community partnerships and cost-effective practices.
 By streamlining and standardizing the housing process, roadblocks are effectively minimized for all people experiencing homelessness in communities throughout the United States.
-One major component of Zero: 2016 includes the creation of a list that is continuously-updated.
+One major component of Ending Chronic Homelessness includes the creation of a list that is continuously-updated.
 The list includes names of each person experiencing homelessness within a community.
 Here in Fairfield County, this system of standardized tracking ensures our community’s most vulnerable citizens are quickly and efficiently connected with the most appropriate housing option.

-Additionally, Zero: 2016 empowers communities to end chronic and veteran homelessness in their region.
+Additionally, Ending Chronic Homelessness empowers communities to end chronic and veteran homelessness in their region.
 This initiative is supported by the creation of a national platform for innovation, knowledge capture and cross-team sharing; government and philanthropic leadership engagement; and intensive coaching to partnering communities.

 INITIATIVE – PROJECT HOMELESS CONNECT